SriTrainingServices/Software-Training-Placement/CloudEngineeringStream.md

 Thank you for sharing the text.
 I've analyzed the content and organized it into a **well-structured, easy-to-read document** with clear sections and sequential flow.
-Here's the refined version of your **NodeJS Back-End Developer Training Program**:
+Here's the refined version of your
 ---

-# 🧑‍💻 Node.js Back-End Developer Training & Placement Program
+# 🧑‍💻 Cloud Engineer Training & Placement Program

 ## 💼 Overview

-This program is designed to train individuals in becoming **Back-End Node.js Developers**, equipping them with technical and process skills necessary to secure a job in the tech industry.
-The training duration ranges from **6 to 15 months**, depending on the candidate’s pace and commitment.
+This program is designed to train individuals in becoming **Back-End  Developers**, equipping them with technical and process skills necessary to secure a job in the tech industry.
+The training duration ranges from **6 to 18 months**, depending on the candidate’s pace and commitment.
+* Associate will be continously trained till associates gets the job.
+No limit on the number of months.
+Here the goal is to make sure that associates is placed in the market, continously monitored for 3 years to make a consistent career path.

+  Career path- Here the goal is to get the associate trained in backend.
+Once he completes the backend, they will be going through
+  -- front-end
+  -- unit testing
+  -- automation testing
+  -- devops
+  -- solutioning and architecture

+  Associate who goes through the curculam, will be able to execute any type of task that comes it path from moving a problem statement to solution statement, i.e., requirement analysis, design, detail design, coding, testing, automation, code deployment, pre and post production support - which will cover the entire life cycle of the SDLC.

+who is the course intended for
+ This couse is intended for associates who are Freshers - just completed graduation
+ Spouses - who have work authorization
+ Greencard holders - who are authorized to work in USA Citizens - who are willing to start career as IT.

+This training is not timebound, the goal is to make sure the associate have succesfull long term career path in It industry.

+The associate are free to choose programming languages to Node, Python, Java, .Net, Go as programming path The associates need to be flexible to learn mutiple languages

 Upon successful completion and placement, associates will be marked as **Back-End Node.js Developers** and placed in client roles on our payroll.